A look inside the secret statistics of successful author websites

 Nowadays, there are many different ways to view and access a website.

-Although I’ve separated them here, I generally think of mobile and tablet as a similar user experience.
+Although I’ve separated them here, I generally think of mobile and tablet as similar user experiences.

 Tip: Invest in a Mobile-Friendly ‘Responsive’ Design